saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#taxedmoney">TaxedMoney</a></td>
 <td>

-The sum of the the checkout line prices, with all the taxes, shipping costs, and discounts included.
+The sum of the the checkout line prices, with all the taxes,shipping costs, and discounts included.

 </td>
 </tr>